samartho4/Mathematics-for-Machine-Learning-and-Data-Science/README.md

 # Mathematics for Machine Learning and Data Science
-This repository contains learning resources, slides, and materials from the DeepLearning.AI specialization "Mathematics for Machine Learning and Data Science" taught by Luis Serrano.
-The content covers essential mathematical concepts required for machine learning and data science.
+This repository contains learning resources, slides, and materials from the course "Mathematics for Machine Learning and Data Science" taught by Luis Serrano and Deep learning bi Ian Goodfellow.
+This repository is actively being developed.
 ## Repository Structure
 The repository is organized into three main courses:
 ### 1. Linear Algebra for Machine Learning and Data Science (2024 Update)